-If you are here, you already understand the importance of GOOD domain authority (DA) and how it can benefit your rankings on search results.
+If you are here, you already understand the importance of GOOD domain authority (DA) and how it can benefit your rankings in search results.
 So, we won’t talk about definitions.

 Here is a little heads-up:

-Regardless, having a great DA/DR score is a good sign your site will rank high on search results.
+Regardless, having a great DA/DR score is a good sign your site will rank highly in search results.

-That said, here’s a sneak peek of what to expect in this article:
+That said, here’s a sneak peek at what to expect in this article:

 - How to check your site’s domain authority – the tools to use